 - Learn by doing: You learn a lot about real estate investing and management by “getting your hands dirty” in the management process.
 This can help you better evaluate property managers later if you hire them.
 It can also help you become a property manager if that’s your career goal.

 - More control: You completely control your properties when you self-manage.
-You can create your own business processes, decide how maintenance/repairs are handled, review applications and speak with tenants, and pick the software solutions you want for your business.
+You can create your own business processes, decide how maintenance/repairs are handled, review applications and speak with residents, and pick the software solutions you want for your business.
 If you don’t like delegating to others, or researching property managers, this is a huge plus.

 - Cost savings: Self-managing removes the need to pay a property manager from the equation.
 This can be helpful at first, but as you’ll see, the money you save self-managing will soon be eclipsed by other factors.